rachel-carvalho/yext-ruby-v2/docs/LocationsApi.md

 account_id = "account_id_example" # String |

 opts = {
-  offset: "0", # String | Number of results to skip.
+  offset: 0, # Integer | Number of results to skip.
 Used to page through results
   limit: 100 # Integer | Number of results to return
 }